United States involvement in regime change: 1981–1990: Nicaragua

-The FSLN (Sandinista National Liberation Front) had overthrown in 1979 the Somoza family, friendly with the US.
-At first the Carter administration tried to be friendly with the new government, but the Reagan administration that came after had a much more anti-communist foreign policy.
-Immediately in January 1981, Reagan cut off aid to the Nicaraguan government, and August 6, 1981 he signed National Security Decision Directive 7, authorizing the production and shipment of arms to the region but not their deployment.
-On November 17, 1981 Reagan signed National Security Directive 17, allowing covert support to anti-Sandinista forces.
-The U.S. government then secretly armed, trained and funded the Contras, a group of rebel fighters based in Honduras, in an attempt to overthrow the Nicaraguan government.
-As part of the training, the CIA distributed a detailed manual entitled "Psychological Operations in Guerrilla War," which instructed the Contras, among other things, on how to blow up public buildings, to assassinate judges, to create martyrs, and to blackmail ordinary citizens.
+In 1979, the FSLN (Sandinista National Liberation Front) overthrew the US-backed Somoza family.
+The Carter administration tried to be friendly with the new government, but the Reagan administration that came after in January 1981 had more aggressive and anti-communist foreign policy.
+They immediately cut off aid to the Nicaraguan government, and in August 1981, Reagan signed National Security Decision Directive 7, which authorized the production and shipment of arms to the region but not their deployment.
+In November 1981 Reagan signed National Security Directive 17, which allowed covert support to anti-Sandinista forces.

+The U.S. government armed, trained and funded the Contras, a group of rebel fighters based in Honduras, in an attempt to overthrow the Nicaraguan government.
+As part of the training, the CIA distributed a detailed manual entitled "Psychological Operations in Guerrilla War", which instructed the Contras, among other things, on how to blow up public buildings, to assassinate judges, to create martyrs, and to blackmail ordinary citizens.
 In addition to backing the Contras, the U.S. government also blew up bridges and mined harbors, causing the damaging of at least seven merchant ships and blowing up numerous Nicaraguan fishing boats.
-They also attacked Corinto harbour, causing 112 wounded according to the Nicaraguan government.

-After the Boland Amendment made it illegal for the U.S. government to provide funding for Contra activities, Reagan's administration secretly sold arms to the Iranian government to fund a secret U.S. government apparatus that continued illegally to fund the Contras, in what became known as the Iran–Contra affair.
+They also attacked Corinto harbour on October 10, 1983, causing 112 wounded according to the Nicaraguan government.
+After the Boland Amendment, passed in 1982, made it illegal for the U.S. government to provide funding for Contra activities, Reagan's administration secretly sold arms to the Iranian government to fund a secret U.S. government apparatus that continued illegally to fund the Contras, in what became known as the Iran–Contra affair.
 The U.S. continued to arm and train the Contras even after the Sandinista government of Nicaragua won the elections of 1984.
-In the 1990 Nicaraguan general election, the George H. W. Bush administration authorized 49.75 million dollars of non-lethal aid to the Contras.
-They continued to assassinate candidates and fight the war and distributed leaflets promoting the opposition party UNO (National Opposition Union), which won the election.
-The Contras ended fighting soon afterwards.